tonymullen/TonyMullen-Book/Readme.md

-# Getting MEAN book project
+#Getting MEAN book project

-This is the project described in the book Getting MEAN by Simon Holmes.
-Your Readme.md should look something approximately like this one.
+This is my repository for the project described in the book Getting MEAN (2nd Ed) by Simon Holmes.
+This readme contains specific instructions for each chapter and questions you will need to answer, as well as chapter-by-chapter notes which will be helpful to you as you work though the book.
+The notes highlight errors in the text, software version issues, or other places where students frequently hit snags.

+Your Readme.md should be structured similarly to this one.
+Scroll to the bottom of this readme to see some tips on how to use the Markdown notation to get the elements you need.

+## Submission checklist

-For each chapter, add a note with the following:
+For each chapter, all of the following are required for full credit:

+* A submission on Moodle with a link to your GitHub project page **by the appropriate assignment deadline**.
+See the course assignment page for details on deadlines and lateness policy.
+* At least 4 Git commits per chapter, with meaningful comments describing what was done
+* A tagged release representing each completed chapter (more on this below)
+* A readme entry for the chapter.
+Readme chapter entries should be **in descending order, with the latest on top**, and must include:
+  * A working Heroku link, placed at the top of your chapter notes
-* a description in your own words (>= 80 words) of the functionality you implemented and how it works, and list any challenges or problems you encountered.
+  * A description in your own words (>= 80 words) of the functionality you implemented and how it works, and list any challenges or problems you encountered.
+  * The answer to all **readme questions** listed on this page for the chapter.
-* a screenshot of the current state of your work (see my chapter notes for each chapter for specifics on what you should include in the screenshot).
+  * A screenshot of the current state of your work (see my chapter notes on this page for each chapter for specifics on what you should include in the screenshot).

-Add your chapter notes in descending order, with the latest on top, as I've done below.
-If there are any specific questions to answer in the chapter's assignment answer them in the corresponding comments.
-Scroll to the bottom of this Readme.md to see some tips on how to use the Markdown notation to get the elements you need.

-**Submit the link to Moodle** by the appropriate assignment deadline.

 ### Committing and tagging